ninjamuffin10111/hello-1/py/README.md

 ## `if __name__ == '__main__':`

 There's one more line that every Python program should have.
-It doesn't make sense at first but is very important since be allows your program to be imported as a module as well as used as a command.
+It doesn't make sense at first but is very important since it allows your program to be imported as a module as well as used as a command.
 If that doesn't make sense don't worry, just do it for now.
 You'll be glad later you did: